Legislatively Authorized Fund Supports Financial Literacy

 For more than a dozen years, the Comcast Foundation has had a positive impact on lives in nearly 2,000 communities through approximately 3,000 organizations.
 The Foundation has given more than $113 million to nonprofit organizations that serve the same communities that we serve nationwide.
 The mission of these organizations fall within our priorities of expanding digital literacy, promoting community service and building tomorrow's leaders.

 The Lintilhac Foundation is a private family foundation that has generously supported a wide range of medical, educational, scientific, environmental, and community projects in Vermont for more than 30 years.
 The foundation annually supports more than 100 projects and organizations across the state.
 The Lintilhac Foundation is dedicated to supporting efforts that empower succeeding generations to make effective and responsible decisions to solve tomorrow’s social and environmental challenges.

 A statewide nonprofit organization founded in 1974, the Vermont Humanities Council is committed to "creating a state in which every individual reads, participates in public affairs, and continues to learn throughout life."
 Because the humanities and the world of ideas belong to everyone, VHC has developed a broad range of programs that serve Vermonters of all ages and backgrounds.
-In 2008, the VHC sponsored nearly 1,400 programs.
-They occurred in 155 Vermont towns, including communities in every county.

 The Vermont Bankers Association was organized in 1909 "to promote the general welfare and usefulness" of our Vermont Banking institutions.
 The Association remains committed to that mission today.